sccn/sccn.github.io/others/EEGLAB_revision_history.md

 - **New feature**: Limit the number of displayed datasets to speed up display when processing more than 200 datasets.
 - **New feature**: Change all function headers for better MATLAB interoperability (capitalize all function names, etc...).
 - **Interoperability**: New function brainstorm2eeglab.m to import Brainstorm data epochs.
-- **Interoperability**: Improved function fieldtrip2eeglab.m to convert Fieldtrip data structures.
+- **Interoperability**: Improved function fieldtrip2eeglab.m to convert FieldTrip data structures.
 Update to pop_fileio to import MEG metadata.
 - **Interoperability**: More command-line options to import files using BIOSIG.
 - **Bug fix**: Better handling of boundary events (especially the ones at the beginning and end of the data).
 - **Bug fix**: Better detection when a dataset is modified by the user in the global workspace.